YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 "Oh, he won't be out tonight," said Harlyn confidently, then added, "and if he is, we'll just make a racket and run, right?"
 He looked around at them eagerly.

-The girls got to their feet and Merryn glanced back at Trevose.
-“Sounds like a job for the adults.
-You can stay here.”
+The girls got to their feet.
+"Sounds like a job for us adults.
+You can stay here," said Merryn with a wink.

 Trevose bristled and got to his feet to follow, with one glance back toward his mother.
-He wished she would see him, call him over and give him an excuse not to go, but he was already in the shadows and she had her back turned.
+He wished she would call him over and give him an excuse not to go, but he was already in the shadows, and her back was turned.
 He ran to catch up.

 They were at the edge of the village square when Veryan stopped them short, saying, "What was that?"